 Russian River Valley

 Bob Ponzo has farmed these grapes for us in the Russian River Valley since 1999.
-Bob’s vineyard, on deep gravely loam soils four and a half miles south of Lytton Springs, provides all of the fruit for this zinfandel.
-The Russian River Valley’s cooler microclimate ripens this fruit shortly after Lytton Springs and Geyserville.
+Bob’s vineyard, on deep gravelly loam soils four and a half miles south of Lytton Springs, provides all the fruit for this zinfandel.
+The Russian River Valley’s cooler microclimate ripens the grapes shortly after Lytton Springs and Geyserville.
 Small amounts of petite sirah are interplanted with zinfandel in the oldest block.

-Fermentation: Grapes destemmed and crushed, pumped over a floating cap and pressed at eight days.
+Fermentation: Grapes destemmed and crushed, pumped over a floating cap and pressedat twelve days.

 Aging: Twelve months in barrel

-Hand harvested, Bob Ponzo vineyard grapes; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; 1.6% water addition; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 159 ppm over the course of aging); pad filtered at bottling.
+Hand-harvested, Bob Ponzo vineyard grapes; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; 1.5% water addition; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 91 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker